-The leading topic of IRIS 2016 is Networks
+The leading topic of IRIS2020 is: Responsible Digitalisation

-Submission of a contribution in the form of a short abstract (author, affiliation, title, about 300 words) by 31 October 2015.
-The abstract should be uploaded via the conference website or directly via the website of the conference software EasyChair:
+I may cordially invite you to submit a contribution in the form of a short abstract (author, affiliation, title, short Abstract 1200 characters + abstract in PDF/Word (ideally 4 pages) or already full paper of 8 pages) by 31 October 2019.
+The abstract should be uploaded via the conference homepage or directly via the website of the conference programme EasyChair

-Camera-ready versions of accepted contributions should be uploaded on EasyChair by 10 January 2016 at the latest in order to include them in the conference proceedings.
+Camera-ready contributions (length 4, 6, 8 or a maximum of 10 pages) should be uploaded by 5th of december 2019 at the latest in order to include them in the conference proceedings.
 The proceedings will be available at the conference.
 Further, the papers are published in the electronic journal Jusletter IT.